 Fes city

-Fes, also spelled Fez, is one of Morocco’s most historic and culturally rich cities.
 It is often referred to as the « Athens of Africa » due to its rich intellectual and academic history.
-Fes is renowned for its well-preserved medieval architecture, ancient medina, and vibrant culture.

 Medina of Fes: Fes boasts one of the world’s largest and oldest urban medinas, a UNESCO World Heritage site.
-The medina is a maze of narrow, winding streets, bustling souks (markets), and historic buildings.
-It’s a fascinating place to explore, and it’s easy to get lost in its labyrinthine alleys.

-University of Al Quaraouiyine: Founded in 859 AD, the University of Al Quaraouiyine is considered the oldest continuously operating degree-granting university in the world.
-Visitors can explore the university’s historic buildings and courtyard.
+University of Al Quaraouiyine: Scholars consider the University of Al Quaraouiyine, founded in 859 AD, the oldest continuously operating degree-granting university in the world.

 Bab Bou Jeloud: This ornate blue gate, also known as the Blue Gate or the Bab Boujloud, is one of the main entrances to the old city .

-Dar Batha Museum: Housed in a former palace, this museum showcases Moroccan art and culture.
 It has a beautiful Andalusian garden and a collection of ceramics, textiles, and traditional Moroccan artifacts.

 Mellah: Fes has a historic Jewish quarter known as the Mellah.
 It’s an interesting place to explore, with its synagogues and distinctive architecture.